 Requirements for several merit badges will be changing as of January 1, 2024.
 Full details about the changes to merit badge requirements are available in this document.

 Group Merit Badge Instruction

-In an effort to give an appropriate amount of oversight to our districts to provide a quality merit badge program for our scouts, the following policy regarding merit badge group instruction is established by the council advancement and recognition committee.
+The following policy regarding merit badge group instruction is established by the council advancement and recognition committee.

 - Council level groups such as Aquatics, Shooting Sports, any religious committee, and STEM must get approval from either the Council Advancement Chair, Council Merit Badge Dean, or NCAC Advancement Committee Staff Advisor.

 - Outside organizations to the BSA must always receive council approval from one of the aforementioned positions.

 - To expedite council/district advancement committee approval of an event, sponsoring organizations should submit, at a minimum, the information described in Appendix A 30 days prior to the event.
 Districts, with the approval of their Key Three, may request additional information if they choose.

 Reporting Merit Badge Counseling Concerns